dylans0ng/dylans0ng/README.md

 About Me:
 - 🔭 I’m an aspiring data scientist in high school and a passionate tennis player living in the great Seattle area.
 - 📖 I’m currently learning how to web scrape data using Selenium!
-- 👯 Check out my GitHub blog: [Dylan's Data Science Blog](dylans0ng.github.io)
+- 👯 Check out my Medium blog: [Dylan's Data Science Blog](https://medium.com/@dylanhgs)
 - 📫 How to reach me: dylanhgs@gmail.com
 - 😄 Pronouns: he/him